-Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source surviving for multiple generations upstream of impassable impoundments.
-However, no Pacific Lamprey have been detected in recent targeted surveys, indicating that this population has since been extirpated or exists in very low numbers.
-25. Lamprey marine ecology No associated hydro project NE Pacific ocean Pacific lamprey during their marine phase were collected from 2017-2020by fishery observers on the commercial hake fishery and the commercial shrimp fishery, and by NOAA surveys for hake off the WA/OR coasts and groundfish in Alaska.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source V as high as in the fall.
+Stoichiometric differences in lamprey and salmon tissue likely facilitated this response and had C:N:P ratios of roughly 187:37:1 and 60:13:1 respectively.
+These results indicate that Pacific lamprey are equivalent to salmon as a resource subsidy for the autotrophic food web in the summer when lamprey would normally spawn and suggest that increased lamprey populations will drive stream food webs that support both lamprey and salmon.
+32. Lamprey marine ecology No associated hydro project NE Pacific Ocean Pacific lamprey during their marine phase were collected from 2017-2021 by fishery observers on the commercial hake fishery and the commercial shrimp fishery, and by NOAA surveys for hake off the WA/OR coasts and groundfish in Alaska.
 These fish are being used to estimate marine size and condition, ocean growth rates, feeding success, origins (from genetics [Jon Hess and Laurie Porter] and statoliths and eye lens [Jessica Miller and Keala Pelekai, OSU]), and latitudinal and depth distributions.
-Four individuals (1 each in 2017 and 2018, 2 in 2019) caught by the Northwest Fisheries Science Center (NWFSC) hake survey were PIT tagged, and released.
-A manuscript describing the ocean collections effort is planned for 2021.
-Fisheries NWFSC, Columbia River Inter-Tribal Fish Commission (CRITFC), Personal communication with Laurie Weitkamp, NOAA Fisheries (11/12/20) 26.
+Four individuals (1 each in 2017 and 2018, 2 in 2019) caught by the Northwest Fisheries Science Center (NWFSC) hake survey were PIT-tagged and released.
+A manuscript describing the ocean collections effort is planned for 2022.
+Fisheries NWFSC, Columbia River Inter-Tribal Fish Commission (CRITFC), Personal communication with Laurie Weitkamp, NOAA Fisheries (9/30/21) 33.
 Traditional ecological knowledge on Pacific lamprey No associated hydro project Yakima The Yakama Nation (YN) Pacific Lamprey Project and partners (Heritage University) has interviewed many tribal members, most of whom are tribal elders, to inquire about Pacific lamprey.
 For many of the tribal elders, lamprey have been not only a key food source and medicine but also an integral piece of their culture and tradition, without which there is an indubitable "void" in their very existence.
-Beginning in March 2013, oral interviews have been conducted with many tribal members (all but two were recorded in full length videos), and 15 key questions were asked related to lamprey status, biology, ecology, culture, as well as human impact.
-Through this interview process, many insights and revelations were attained related to historical distribution, abundance, run timing, potential threats and impacts, and tradition associated with Yakama Nation Personal communication with Ralph Lampman, Yakama Nation (11/11/20) Yakama Nation cultural oral interviews on asum (lamprey eels): Summary and review Part V (2019) (Goudy and Lampman 2020)
+Beginning in March 2013, oral interviews have been conducted with many tribal members (all but two were recorded in full length videos), and 15 key questions were asked related to lamprey status, biology, ecology, culture, as well as Yakama Nation Personal communication with Ralph Lampman, Yakama Nation (11/5/21) Yakama Nation cultural oral interviews on asum (lamprey eels): Summary